bridgestoprosperity/fika-collect/fika-collect-surveys/README.md

 node bin/upload-survey.js surveys/quick_report.json --replace
 ```

+Note that the bucket is *versioned*, so that previous revisions of surveys can be accessed either programatically or visually through the AWS console.

 ### Deactivate a survey

 You may deactivate a survey by removing it from the manifest.
 This only removes it from the manifest and does not remove the survey JSON definition from the bucket or make it inaccessible.